10/08/2025, 11:59PM AoE (soft deadline) 10/14/2025, 11:59PM AoE (hard deadline)

 shellcode by jumping in the middleof the payload.
 What should be the value of payload (i.e., variable

-unsigned char payload[]
+unsigned char payload[] in

-) for getting the flag?unsigned char payload[]
+exp1.c) for getting the flag?unsigned char payload[] in

-) contains a shellcode at its
+exp1.c) contains a shellcode at its

 beginning.
 Smash the stack of vcat1